-FIMS has a wide network of qualified fishing guides!
-The fishing guides have an excellent local knowledge of fishing waters, species, fishing techniques, fishing regulations and which times of the year that are interesting, depending on the species you want to fish.
+FIMS has a large network of qualified fishing guides.
+The fishing guides have excellent local knowledge of fishing waters, species, fishing techniques, fishing regulations and which times of the year are best, depending on the species you want to fish.
 To optimise your chances of experiencing your “dream catch”, we recommend that you book a full day with one of the FIMS fishing guides.

-In one day with your personal fishing guide you will receive knowledge of fishing regulations, tips on the choice of bait to use, methods and current fishing spots in the waters.
+In a single day with your fishing guide, you will gain knowledge of fishing regulations, tips on the choice of bait to use, methods and current fishing spots in the waters.
 If you fish from a boat, your guide will also show you where it is dangerous to go, bearing in mind rocks and other things that can spoil your fishing experience.
-As a guest, you can then consult your personal guide via telephone during the remainder of your stay, if you have any queries about fishing.
+As a guest, you can then contact your personal guide via telephone during the remainder of your stay, if you have any queries about fishing.

 Early summer and summer fishing